pcastillot/Discord-voting-bot/README.md

     -unmute @user --> Unmutes user in voice channel he is in

     -kick @user   --> Kicks user in voice channel he is in

+    -help         --> Display available commands

 You can change this commands and the prefix by modificating the constants at the beginning of the code.

-Also you can change how long the voting is enabled as the minimum percentage needed to valid a request
+Also you can change voting parameters as how long the voting is enabled, the minimum percentage needed to valid a request and the emojis used for the voting

 The one sending the request to the bot, and the mentioned user, must be both in the same voice channel to work, so an unintended use from user not connected won't be possible